symbiote-h2020/SymbioteCloud/README.md

 # SymbioteCloud

-As a result of the following steps you will setup and run symbIoTe Cloud components for your platform.
-You will also register your platform and resources in symbIoTe Core offered by symbIoTe project, which collects the metadata for all symbIoTe-enabled platforms.
+As a result of the following steps, you will setup and run symbIoTe Cloud components for your platform.
+You will also register your platform and resources in symbIoTe Core offered by symbIoTe project, which collects metadata for all symbIoTe-enabled platforms.
 This will allow other symbIoTe users to use the Core to search and access resources that have been shared by you.

-## 1. Preparation steps.
+## 1. Preparation steps
 #### 1.1 Installation of required tools for symbIoTe platform components
 Platform components require the following tools to be installed:
   * [Java Runtime Environment](https://java.com/download) - You need Oracle Java 8 version 101+ [(Letsencrypt certificate compatibility)](https://letsencrypt.org/docs/certificate-compatibility/)
   * [RabbitMQ](https://www.rabbitmq.com/) - message queue server for internal messaging between platform components
-  * [MongoDB](https://www.mongodb.com/) - database used by Registration Handler and Interworking Interface
+  * [MongoDB](https://www.mongodb.com/) - database used by Platform components
   * [Icinga 2](https://www.icinga.com/products/icinga-2/) - for monitoring the registered resources
   * [Nginx](https://www.nginx.com/resources/admin-guide/installing-nginx-open-source/) - replaced Interworking Interface component of Release 0.1.0
     * Nginx needs to be configured so that it redirects correctly to the various components.  (more instructions [here](http://nginx.org/en/docs/beginners_guide.html)).
-This can be done by the placing following [nginx.conf](https://github.com/symbiote-h2020/SymbioteCloud/blob/master/resources/conf/nginx.conf) in `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`.
+This can be done by the placing the following [nginx.conf](https://github.com/symbiote-h2020/SymbioteCloud/blob/master/resources/conf/nginx.conf) in `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`.
 (If there are issues, it may be better to simply copy the `server {...}` part in the default config file in `/etc/nginx/nginx.conf` (in Ubuntu/Debian)

     * By using the configuration above, your Nginx will listen on port 8102 (http) and 443 (https).
 To enable https (ssl) you need to provide certificate for your machine, which is also required in later steps (more precisely, in step 2.4, set-up of PAAM), so the same certificate can be re-used.
 When you obtain the certificate (using the certbot tool, step 2.4-->3.1) copy them to the location: `/etc/nginx/ssl/` (you will need to create the ssl folder).
 Location can be different, but the nginx process needs access to it.

   Besides that platform owner will need to provide a Java implementation of the platform-specific access to the resources and their readings (observations).
-So, some IDE for write code and Gradle for building and running of the components is required (use version 3, version 2.x can not build Registration Handler properly) .
+So, some *IDE* for writing code and *Gradle* for building and running of the components is required (use version 3, version 2.x can not build Registration Handler properly) .

-#### 1.2 Download symbIoTe platform components.
+#### 1.2 Download symbIoTe platform components
-Platform components are available in the github, bundled in the [SymbioteCloud](https://github.com/symbiote-h2020/SymbioteCloud) repository.
+Platform components are available in the GitHub, bundled in the [SymbioteCloud](https://github.com/symbiote-h2020/SymbioteCloud) repository.
 Master branches contain the latest stable symbIoTe release version, develop branch is a general development branch containing the newest features that are added during development and particular feature branches are where new features are developed.
 For symbIoTe cloud installation, the following components are currently being used and required to properly start platform in L1 compliance:

   * *CloudConfigService* - service that distributes configuration among platform components
   * *EurekaService* - allows discovery of platform components
   * *ZipkinService* - collects logs from various services
   * *RegistrationHandler* (abbr.
-RH) - service responsible for properly registering platform's resources and distributing this information among platform components
+RH) - service responsible for properly registering platform resources and distributing this information among platform components
   * *ResourceAccessProxy* (abbr.
-RAP) - service responsible for providing access to the real readings of the platform's resources
+RAP) - service responsible for providing access to the real readings of the platform resources
   * *AuthenticationAuthorizationManager* (abbr.
 PAAM) - service responsible for providing a common authentication and authorization mechanism for symbIoTe
   * *Monitoring* - service responsible for monitoring the status of the resources exposed by the platform and notifying symbIoTe core
    * *CloudConfigProperties* - contains a list of properties to configure platform components.
 It can be found in [CloudConfigProperties](https://github.com/symbiote-h2020/CloudConfigProperties).
 It must be either deployed in `$HOME/git/symbiote/CloudConfigProperties` or the property `spring.cloud.config.server.git.uri` must be properly set in `src/main/resources/bootstrap.properties` of CloudConfigService component.

-For the example integration process described below we assume the following addresses of various Core and Cloud components:
+For the example integration process described below, we assume the following addresses of various Core and Cloud components:

   * *Admin GUI*                                        https://core.symbiote.eu:8250
   * *Cloud Core Interface*                             https://core.symbiote.eu:8101/cloudCoreInterface/v1/